+A claim should be made as soon as possible after the wrongful act has been committed.
 A claim can be made for the full amount of the financial loss suffered but any amount a person manages to recover must be deducted from this total.
 It is also possible to claim any reasonable legal expenses that have been incurred in taking legal action to recover the loss.
 If intending to claim legal expenses it is best to seek advice from Consumer and Business Services early on to understand exactly what expenses can be claimed.

 Examples of the sorts of matters that can be claimed are: